They Go Up So Fast

 - a weather satellite pathfinder technology demonstration from Care Weather technologies;

-- A technology demonstrator for the U.S. Army’s Space and Missile Defense Command (SMDC) through launch integration and program management services provider, TriSept;
+- A technology demonstrator for the U.S. Army’s Space and Missile Defense Command (SMDC) through launch integration and program management services provider, TriSept.

-The final payload on this mission is Rocket Lab’s in-house designed and built Photon Pathstone.
+The final payload on this mission was Rocket Lab’s in-house designed and built Photon Pathstone.
 The spacecraft will operate on orbit as a risk reduction demonstration to build spacecraft heritage ahead of Rocket Lab’s mission to the Moon for NASA later this year, as well as Rocket Lab's private mission to Venus in 2023.
 Photon Pathstone will demonstrate power management, thermal control, and attitude control subsystems, as well as newly-integrated technologies including deep-space radio capability, an upgraded RCS (reaction control system) for precision pointing in space, and sun sensors and star trackers.
 Pathstone is the second Photon spacecraft to be deployed to orbit, following the launch of Photon First Light in August 2020.